hardy-opt/hardy-opt.github.io/_posts/2015-03-15-formatting-and-links.md

 ## 🧪 Real-world Example: Gisette Dataset

-To demonstrate the practical benefits of SVRGBB, I evaluated these methods on the **Gisette dataset**, a well-known challenging high-dimensional classification task.
+To demonstrate the practical benefits of SVRG-2BB, I evaluated these methods on the **Gisette dataset**, a well-known challenging high-dimensional classification task.
 This dataset serves as an excellent benchmark for understanding how optimization algorithms perform under realistic conditions.

 ### Sample Results
 <div class="row">